OWASP/samm/v2.0/beta/core/governance/g-strategy-metrics.md

 ## Maturity 2
 ### Activity
 Based on the magnitude of assets, threats, and risk tolerance, develop a security strategic plan and budget to address business priorities around application security.
-Brief stakeholders and obtain buy-in.
+The plan should provide a 3-5 year strategy and include milestones consistent with the organization's business drivers and risks.
+The plan should provide tactical and strategic initiatives and follow a roadmap that can be used to show the program is aligned with business priorities and needs.

+In developing the roadmap it's essential to reach a balance between changes requiring financial expenditures, changes of processes and procedures, and changes impacting the organization's culture.
+This balance will help ensure multiple milestones can be accomplished concurrently and without overloading or exhausting available resources or development teams.
+Additionally, the milestones should be frequent enough to help monitor whether the program is successful and provide timely triggers for making roadmap adjustments.

+In order to ensure the program is successful, the application security team should obtain buy-in from organization's stakeholders as well as application development teams essential to the success of the overall plan.
+A published plan should be available to anyone who is required to support or participate in its implementation.

 ### Maturity Questions
 #### Q 1